ashengggg18/Project-KALIKASAN-Tracing-Plastic-Waste-Reduction/README.md

 Plastic recycled/avoided (grams): 30
 Entry added.

 Amazing work!
 You're making a real difference!

 Menu:
 Choose: 3
 User 1 — Ana (Student)
-Entries:
-  2025-11-27 — used: 120g, recycled/avoided: 30g
+Entries: 2025-11-27 — used: 120g, recycled/avoided: 30g
 Total reduced (grams): 30

 ## Author and Acknowledgement
 Author:

 Lance Caringal

-Ashley Quiñones
+Ashley Quinones

 Gwen Mendoza

 We would like to express our sincere gratitude to the following: